West Wales lines: History

 The Rosebush line was closed during World War I because its rails were shipped to the Western Front in 1917 for use by the British Army.
-In 1923 the line was relaid.
+In 1923, the line was relaid.
 However, passenger services ceased in 1937.
 The entire line was closed in 1949.

 Passenger services stopped on the Whitland and Cardigan branch in 1962, followed by freight in 1963.
 The line to followed in 1964.
 Pembrokeshire escaped lightly from the 1963 Beeching cuts as none of the remaining three branches – to Fishguard, Milford Haven, and Pembroke Dock via Tenby – were proposed for closure.
 The Pembroke Dock branch survived a later closure proposal in the late 1960s.

-The first freight line to the Oil Refineries was built in 1960 when Esso opened their first refinery in Milford Haven.
+The first freight line to the oil refineries was built in 1960, when Esso opened their first in Milford Haven.